What we offer

 • To improve access to the arts

-• To make a positive difference for adults with lived experiences of mental health difficulties
+• To make a positive difference for adults with lived experience of mental health difficulties

-If you are interested in finding out more about joining our service or learning more about the referral process, please feel free to reach out to us by emailing cnwlartsinhealth@nhs.net
+Referrals to Arts in Health are currently open.
+If you would like to find out more about joining our service or about the referral process, please email us on cnwlartsinhealth@nhs.net

 Creative exchange, Our free monthly group visits to art galleries and cultural institutions across London provide the opportunity to engage with the arts and spend time with likeminded others.